What do banks do?

 arrow

-Investment banks like Deutsche Bank come under the umbrella of ‘sell side’ firms.
+Investment Banks like Deutsche Bank come under the umbrella of ‘sell side’ firms.
 On this side of the financial market, firms deal with the creation and selling of public and private securities to those on the ‘buy side’ of the industry.

 Buy side